Docker

 - To run a Docker container in a certain stage use the

-creates a bash session inside the local dockeramp
+i docker_bash --stage="local"creates a bash session inside the local dockerampcontainer

 Local